avine/bem-flex-grid/README.md

 </div>
 ```

-The box's content can be anything, but the `.bfg-card` block (which is totally optional) can be used to fill the box with a card.
+The box's content can be anything, but the `.bfg-card` block can be used to fill the box with a card.

 > Only one card is allowed per box.